Return to the BUILD

 Well, as I was finishing the last issues of the car, Mike Lane released his Bulkhead Storage Lid with ‘Bailout’ Ball and Wire mod.
 It would have been easier to install these around at this point in the build, so I came back here to supply a link to the install and perhaps save others some hassle!

 I had to make a few modifications to this issue to get the parts to be a little more accurate, but nothing crazy.
 These little parts really make the interior start to come to life and I appreciate the details in this build.
-Everything in this issue is plastic.

 Issue 55 – Interior: Lower Rear Bulkhead Cover, Speakers, Switches